inimah/Document-vector-similarity/Literature-Review.md

 \[9].
 L. Kang, B. Hu, X. Wu, Q. Chen, and Y. He, “A Short Texts Matching Method using Shallow Features and Deep Features,” in Third CCF Conference, NLPCC 2014, Nov.
 2014.

 \[10].
 Zhang, Xiang, and Yann LeCun.
 "Text understanding from scratch." arXiv preprint arXiv:1502.01710 (2015).

+\[11].
+Q. V. Le and T. Mikolov, “Distributed Representations of Sentences and Documents,” arXiv.org, May 2014.

 **Other References (Books!):**